yuty2009/hypnogpt/README.md

 ## Citation

-If you use the code or results in your research, please consider citing our works(s) at:
+If you use the code or results in your research, please consider citing our work at:

 ```
 @article{yu2023sleepgpt,